wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

    * http://pagelocity.com/
    <br /><br />

-### CDN
+<a name="Statics"></a>

+### Static vs. Dynamic HTML generation and CDNs

 Instead of images and other resources being served from the same host name as HTML, it is now common for developers to manage direct URLs to images and other resources on a Content Delivery Network (CDN) such as Amazon's cloudfront.net:

    * "https://d20vrrgs8k4bvw.<strong>cloudfront.net</strong>/documents/en-US/nd209_Robo_syllabus_v2.pdf"
    <br /><br />

+<a target="_blank" href="https://www.znetlive.com/blog/comparing-top-4-cdns-amazon-cloudfront-vs-google-cloud-cdn-vs-ibm-cloud-delivery-network-vs-azure-content-delivery-network/">Companies offering CDN services</a> include <a target="_blank" href="https://aws.amazon.com/cloudfront/">AWS CloudFront</a>,
-Companies offering the service include AWS CloudFront, Microsoft, Google, Akamai, CloudFlare, Fastly, etc.
+Microsoft Azure CDN, Google Cloud CDN, Akamai, CloudFlare, Fastly, etc.

+Sites running Google Cloud CDN have a single IP address that can run everywhere (do not require a separate regional DNS).
+Google transfers up to 5TB objects on HTTP/2.

 QUESTION: How much faster does a CDN (Content Distribution Network) provide resource to viewers in different parts of the world?
+Google charges are based on different incidents like cache fill bandwidth, cache egress bandwidth and HTTP/HTTPS requests.

 <a name="Custom"></a>

-## App architectures
+## Executable app architectures

 Websites that expose <strong>static</strong> HTML files for retrieval run fast because such files are not generated.